The RNT process helped me develop a warrior mentality

-Everyone has a specific moment that forms their ‘switch’ for triggering change.
+Everyone has a specific moment that is their ‘switch’ to trigger change.

-For Krishan, it was in a night club.
-He’d had a few too many when he fell and dislocated his knee cap (you can see the crutch below!).
+For Krishan, it was in a nightclub.
+He’d had a few too many when he fell and dislocated his knee cap.
 This triggered weeks of eating and drinking more and more until he topped the scale at 125kg.
-It was this point he’d had enough, it was time to make a change.
+It was at this point that he’d had enough, it was time to make a change.